6604062630471/Project-IS/README.md

-This is Neural Network and Macgine Learning project
+This is Neural Network and Machine Learning project

 Link for enter website : https://project-is-fithmczfgtpeyje4cr9ftt.streamlit.app/